Neurotech-Hub/Carousel/Carousel_Controller/README.md

 # Carousel Controller

-This project controls a stepper motor using an Arduino, a DM542T stepper driver, and Hall effect sensors for positioning.
+This project controls a 12-position carousel using an Arduino, a DM542T stepper driver, and Hall effect sensors for positioning.
 It allows for precise control over the motor's speed, acceleration, and position via serial commands.
 The system includes automatic door control and comes pre-configured with default settings for immediate use.
-It is designed for applications like a product carousel or any system requiring indexed rotational movement.
+After homing to position 1 (MAG1), the carousel uses 840-step intervals between the 12 positions for consistent and reliable movement.

 ## Hardware Requirements